 All too often, social enterprise is confused with philanthropy.
 No doubt, philanthropic fibers course through the fabric of a social enterprise.
 Merely adopting intentions of doing some sort of social good is inherently philanthropic.
 Yet, in that same fabric, the threads of capitalism are just as prevalent.

 Social enterprise isn’t charity.
-Nor is a social enterprise created with the sole purpose of making its shareholders bundles of cash.
+Nor is it created with the sole purpose of making its shareholders bundles of cash.

 Because in a world where every business has a social mission, it’s incredibly and increasingly necessary to recognize businesses with models that are intrinsically social: they don’t have nonprofit arms, they don’t adopt the one-for-one model of giving back, they just simply cannot exist when the social element is removed from their business model.
 They will not be able to generate revenue without that social element.